jbradley84/pwa-text-editor/README.md

 ![Screenshot](./assets/PWA%20Text%20Editor.gif)

 ## Usage
-Users can access the text editor directly from the deployed [application].
+Users can access the text editor directly from the deployed [application](https://young-sands-78297.herokuapp.com/).
 Additionally, users have the option to install the app to their local device when clicking on the "Install" button, as shown here:
 ![Screenshot](./assets/PWA%20Installation.gif)